Preparing for Surgery

 Follow all instructions given to you to ensure your surgery goes forward as scheduled.

-- Preoperative testing is located in the Ambulatory Pavilion at 25-20 30th Avenue, on the 2nd floor.
+- Preoperative testing is located in the Mount Sinai Queens Pavilion at 25-20 30th Avenue, on the 2nd floor.

 Make sure you understand why you are having your surgery and what will happen.
 Be sure to discuss with your physician what medications you are currently taking and whether or not you can continue them before the surgery, on the day of surgery, and after the surgery.
 Don't forget to tell your doctor about any over-the-counter medications or herbal supplements that you are also taking.
 If you normally require antibiotics before surgery or dental procedures, be sure to request a prescription from your physician.

 As soon as the surgery is scheduled, call the pre-operative testing unit at 718-267-4262 to arrange for pre-admission testing and insurance registration.
 The hours are 7:30 am to 7 pm, Monday through Friday.
 The last appointment is scheduled at 6 pm.
 Have your insurance information available when you call.
 If you are having your pre-admission testing and medical clearance for surgery with your private doctor, remind him or her to fax the results to 718-808-7759 as soon as possible and include the scheduled surgery date with the results.
 Patients who are under 18 must provide immunization records at the pre-testing exam.

 If your physical condition changes before surgery—such as a cold, rash, persistent cough, sore throat, fever or stomach upset—notify your physician.
 He or she may want to reschedule your surgery.
 If you are unable to keep your appointment or if you will be late for your surgery, please notify the OR at 718-267-4214 as soon as possible.